NeymarJohn/my_env_python/README.md

     $ rbenv local --unset

+Previous versions of rbenv stored local version specifications in a file named `.rbenv-version`.
+For backwards compatibility, rbenv will read a local version specified in an `.rbenv-version` file, but a `.ruby-version` file in the same directory will take precedence.

 ### rbenv shell ###

 Sets a shell-specific Ruby version by setting the `RBENV_VERSION` environment variable in your shell.
-This version overrides both project-specific versions and the global version.
+This version overrides application-specific versions and the global version.

     $ rbenv shell jruby-1.7.1